jestjs/jest/website/versioned_docs/version-24.1/Configuration.md

 That module can also contain a `getCacheKey` function to generate a cache key to determine if the logic has changed and any cached artifacts relying on it should be discarded.

+### `displayName` [string, object]

+default: `undefined`

+Allows for a label to be printed along side a test while it is running.
+This becomes more useful in multiproject repositories where there can be many jest configuration files.
+This visually tells which project a test belongs to.

 ### `errorOnDeprecated` [boolean]

 Default: `false`